authgear/authgear-server/docs/specs/captcha.md

   - `risk_level_medium`: Captcha is required when the risk level obtained by risk assessment is medium.
 If risk assessment is not enabled, then it means `always`.
 If risk assessment is service unavailable, then it means `always`.
   - `risk_level_high`: Captcha is required when the risk level obtained by risk assessment is high.
 If risk assessment is not enabled, then it means `always`.
 If risk assessment is service unavailable, then it means `always`.
 - `captcha.fail_open`: If it is true, then if the Captcha provider is service unavailable, access is granted.
 It is false by default.
-- `captcha.provider.alias`: If `mode` is not `never`, then it is required.
+- `captcha.provider.type`: If `mode` is not `never`, then it is required.
 Specify the Captcha provider to be used in this branch.

 For example,